-For the longterm series ‚Patchwork’, Eva Gjaltema is looking closer at the nature of the ‚Patchwork’ family.
+For the series ‚Patchwork’, Eva Gjaltema is looking closer at the nature of the ‚Patchwork’ family.
 Nowadays more marriages are not holding together untill the end, which means that more parents and children are growing up together within a new family construction, we call the patchwork family.
 Being constantly confronted with a family history where she was not part of, Gjaltema is trying to find her way within her new family in Germany since 2012 as a stepmother.
-Becoming a mother herself changed again her relationship with her stepdaughters and husband and a new family history is being written parallel to the original family history.
+Becoming a mother herself in 2013 changed again her relationship with her stepdaughters and husband and a new family history is being written parallel to the original family history.

 The Series was officially nominated for the Photogrvphy Grant 2017